dbissell6/Shadow_Stone/RedBook/1-Nmap/1-Nmap.md

 ` -sV ` - Performs service version detection on specified ports.

+`-A ` -Perform more aggressive scan than sV

 `-sC` - Performs script enumeration.

 `-sU` - Performs a UDP scan.